-The advantage of using a factor model is that it allows for summarizing the information in a large data matrix with a small number of common factors, r.
-Factors and loadings can be estimated through principal components, under the assumption that the idiosyncratic components are only weakly serially and cross-sectionally correlated (Bai & Ng, 2013; Stock & Watson, 2002).10
+The advantage of using a factor model is that it allows for summarizing the information in a large data matrix with a small number of common factors.
+As in Chapter ??, factors and loadings can be estimated through principal components, under the assumption that the idiosyncratic components are only weakly serially and cross-sectionally correlated (Bai & Ng, 2013; Stock & Watson, 2002).